 When traveling to Korea, you can find many street vendors selling many inexpensive yet tasty Korean street foods.
 The most popular Korean street foods are Kimbap (cooked rice covered with seaweed) and Tteokbokki (simmered rice cake).

 And similar to the Chinese, Korean people use chopsticks and spoons to enjoy their meals.
 However, these utensils are made of stainless steel.
 And speaking of drinks in Korea, the most famous one must be Soju (liquor made from rice).
+Besides enjoying it straight, the locals also use it to make many irresistible soju-based cocktails.

 Popular dishes: Bibimbap (Korean rice dish), Soups, Kimchi, Onmyeon (noodle in hot clear broth)